Challa1549/Challa1549/README.md

 ### 👨‍💻 About Me

-- 🎓 Final year B.Tech student & constant learner
+- 🎓 Graduated B.Tech student & constant learner
 - 🛠️ Backend enthusiast with a flair for clean design
 - 💡 Interested in **AI/ML**, automation tools, and performance-first development
 - 🧠 I love rewiring my brain with deep JS, system design, and meaningful challenges